-So you’ve discovered plant-based eating, done the research, made the transition and things are going well.
+You’ve discovered plant-based eating, done the research, made the transition and things are going well.
 You look at the calendar and suddenly realize the holidays are coming.
 Now what?
 Most holiday celebrations in the western world have a very strong meal component.
-How does one navigate this minefield in a world where eating plant-based isn’t (yet) the norm?
+How do you navigate this minefield in a world where eating plant-based isn’t (yet) the norm?
 Well, read on my friend.
 I’ve been there and stressed over that.
 Today I’m giving you all the tips that helped me navigate the holidays while sticking to my whole food plant-based lifestyle.

 If You’re Hosting

 Here are some things to keep in mind if you’re hosting the holiday festivities in your home.

 You may be feeling overwhelmed by the idea of hosting a plant-based holiday meal.
 Don’t sweat it, most of the holiday classics can be easily tweaked so they are totally whole food plant-based.
 Your guests will be none the wiser.

 Add a couple of cloves of garlic to the pot while the potatoes boil or steam.
 Then drain and mash the potatoes and garlic with vegetable broth and/or plant milk.
 Add some fresh chives or any other herbs you like.

 Most people are concerned about what to use as a plant-based gravy.
 Mushroom gravy is a great stand-in that pairs beautifully with just about any savoury dish.
 Or make gravy the way you typically would.
 Just utilize vegetable broth in place of pan drippings.